= = Auksford = =

 They almost wished they'd not been born.

-found and brought to land.
+ball was found and brought to land.

 The boys received no helping hand